alwinruby/mlops_build_and_deploy/README.md

 ### Premise

 Golden Bank wants to expand its business by offering low-rate mortgage renewals for online applications.
 Online applications expand the bank’s customer reach and reduce the bank’s application processing costs.
 The aim to create a mortgage approval model that avoids unanticipated risk and treats all applicants fairly.

+### Pre-requistes

+Ensure sign up for Cloud Pak for Data as a Service https://cloud.ibm.com/

+Set region to Dallas